sophieloiz/brain-tissues-segmentation/README.md

 # Brain Tissues Segmentation

 ## Introduction
 The purpose of this project is to develop deep learning approaches for the segmentation of brain tissues.
-These segmentations are useful for measuring and visualizing anatomical structures but also to analyze brain changes in case of disease like Alzheimer.
-Today different automatic segmentation exists like FAST (FSL), Freesurfer or ANTS.
-But these approaches are often inaccurate and require manual segmentation which is booth time consuming and challenging.
+These segmentations are useful for measuring and visualizing anatomical structures, but also to analyze brain changes in case of diseases like Alzheimer.
+Today different automatic segmentations are available thanks to FAST (FSL), Freesurfer and ANTS.
+But these approaches are often inaccurate and require additional manual segmentations which are both time consuming and challenging.

 ## First Approach : UNet Implementation

 ### Preprocessing

 The first UNet implemented took 2D images as input.
-So, we needed to slice the 3D Volume images of our dataset.
+So, we needed to slice the 3D volume images of our dataset.
 This is an example of a single slice of the input image and the associated mask :

 ![Image Mask](https://github.com/sophieloiz/brain-tissues-segmentation/blob/master/img/preprocess.png)